THINKAI-MOROCCO/Pixel-Vision/README.md

 The app has a page for running chat-based models and also one for nultimodal models (_llava and bakllava_) for vision.

+##before started make sure to have this model in your ollama
+   rohithbojja/llava-med-v1.6:latest
+__use the system page to dowload it in case
+__or use this cmd
+ollama run rohithbojja/llava-med-v1.6:latest

 ## Features